mgumz/knut/README.md

         @/upload:folder      - accept multipart encoded data via POST at "/upload" and store it inside "folder".
 A simple upload form is rendered on GET.
         /c.tgz:tar+gz://./   - creates a (gzipped) tarball from the current directory and serves it via "/c.tgz"
+        /z.zip:zip://./      - creates a zip files from the current directory and serves it via "/z.zip"
         /z.zip:zipfs://a.zip - list and servce the content of the entries of an existing "z.zip" via the "/z.zip": consider a file "example.txt" inside "z.zip", it will be directly available via "/z.zip/example.txt"
         /uri:http://1.2.3.4/ - creates a reverse proxy and forwards requests to /uri to the given http-host

     Options:

       -auth="": use 'name:password' to require
       -bind=":8080": address to bind to
       -compress=true: handle "Accept-Encoding" = "gzip,deflate"